thrld/thrld.github.io/_posts/2018-09-08-ot-artists-to-keep-track-of.md

 - [Bradon Can't Dance - *LXVE EP*](https://luckynumber.bandcamp.com/album/lxve-ep) -- Nice when the sun's out and you don't have anything to do.
 - [Porridge Radio - *Rice, Pasta and Other Fillers*](https://porridgeradio.bandcamp.com/album/rice-pasta-and-other-fillers) -- Band from Brighton, UK :) This is their first full-length album after a lot of solo home recordings from their singer Dana.
 - [Margaret Glaspy - *Emotions and Math*](http://www.newyorker.com/culture/culture-desk/listen-to-margaret-glaspys-emotions-math) -- Beautiful debut (!) album, used to be available for streaming in its entirety in the link provided.
 Unfortunately, now you only get 30-second snippets.
 I hear she's on Spotify, though.
-- [FFX - Catch Up](https://ffxdtf.bandcamp.com/) -- Duo, originally from Ljubljana, Slovenia.
-Now working from Berlin.
-- [Goblin \*\*\*\* - World is Moving](http://www.metalinjection.net/av/heres-an-album-stream-from-a-band-called-goblin-cock) -- Came across them because Nick Reinhard (from the great [Tera Melos](https://teramelos.bandcamp.com/)) is helping out on guitar for their upcoming US tour.
 - [Oxbow - *The Narcotic Story*](https://oxbow.bandcamp.com/album/the-narcotic-story) -- Incredibly well-arranged album, co-produced by Joe Chiccarelli (Frank Zappa), singer reminds me a lot of the early [Enik](http://enik.net/).
 - [Molly Drake - I Remember](https://www.youtube.com/watch?v=52eMBSRNYxA) -- Nick Drake's mother, an amazing singer and lyricist.
 I really wonder why I've only just found her.
 - [Mr. Bungle - *California*](https://www.youtube.com/watch?v=ITEDFYdLHFA) -- A recent rediscovery.
 Surely takes some time to get used to, but Mike Patton might very well be one of the most interesting artists around.
-In this album, he shows off an overwhelming amount of his skills.
 - [Horace Bray - *Dream State*](https://horacebray.bandcamp.com/album/dreamstate) -- Great modern jazz guitarist from Texas.
 Start with '3 4 5' (3 over 4 over 5, as the name suggests).

 ※